vaveave/advent-of-code/README.md

 # Advent of Code Solutions

-This repository contains solutions to the Advent of Code challenges for each year and day.
-Each day has a Python script implementing the solution.
-The input for each day is downloaded automatically using a session token.
+Welcome to my small Advent of Code corner! 🎄🎮 This repository contains my solutions to the Advent of Code challenges, with one Python script for each day of the challenge.
+The input data for each day is automatically downloaded using a session token, so all you need to do is run the scripts!

 ## Setup Instructions

-### 1. Set Up the Environment Variable
+### 1. Set Up Your Session Token

-Set the `ADVENT_OF_CODE_SESSION_ID` environment variable to authenticate and download the input data.
+To download the input data, you'll need to authenticate by setting the `ADVENT_OF_CODE_SESSION_ID` environment variable.

 #### For Windows:
 ```cmd